hFcRn(SD)

 In hFcRn/hALB dKI rats, the half-life time: TA-N434A > TA-YTE > TA.
 (In cooperation with the third party)

-Fig.4 Pharmacokinetic analysis of IBI112 in hFCRN(SD) rat.
+Fig.5 Pharmacokinetic analysis of IBI112 in hFCRN(SD) rat.
 (A) Body weight.
 (B) Pharmacokinetic analysis parameters.
 On Day 0, Sprague-Dawley (SD) rats and hFcRn(SD) transgenic rats were intravenously injected via the tail vein with IBI112 (hIgG1 Fc) and the YTE-modified IBI112 antibody (5 mg/kg), respectively.
 Blood was drawn at the indicated times, and serum was obtained for pharmacokinetic analysis (n=3 females, 6-8 weeks old).
 The results revealed a significantly prolonged half-life of the YTE-modified IBI112 antibody in hFcRn(SD) rats compared to wild-type (WT) SD rats.
+Data are shown as mean ± SEM.

 You may also like